emilsw/ew/products/optimize.md

 Here’s what one of them said about me:

 >*Emils did a great job, not only with working on the sales page but also on email strategy, easily beating my 50 members goal.*
 > --Tom Ewer, leavingworkbehind.com.

-And here are actual results from one recent test (after 4 weeks of testing):
+And here are actual results from one recent test:

 <img src="https://draftin.com:443/images/33357?token=8CD7QsNr-XSHYd1_xyUYKA6xEcnXB4OO11zwSQaKkRmvMsLRTTYLZ-20FVVdUYNntc7APDJUaPMwEMm_rwCpu_4" width="790" />